-The ability to see bids is exclusive to CXN360 members.
-To see bids you either need to log into the system online or review the asks sent directly to your mobile phone.
-CXN360 is not a listing service which means you will only see bids issued directly to you.
+The ability to see offers is exclusive to CXN360 members.
+To see offers, you either need to log into the system online or review the asks (targets) sent directly to your mobile phone.
+CXN360 is not a listing service which means you will only see offers issued directly to you.
 You can view the offers issued directly to you from buyers.

-The bids issued to you on the CXN360 service are cash bids from buyers with terms and conditions to you, they are real offers to buy your grain.
-The bids you get from an elevator can vary.
-Some companies share their current basis levels to just give you market information while some companies make you a price offer but you need to discuss the terms.
+The offers issued to you on the CXN360 service are cash offers from buyers with terms and conditions to you, they are real offers to buy your grain.
+The offers you get from an elevator can vary.
+Some companies share their current basis levels to just give you market information, while some companies make you a price offer but you need to discuss the terms.
 With CXN360, the price, quantity, and terms are all in the offer or bid, giving you the ability to accept without making any phone calls unless you want clarity.
-Learn more about responding to bids on CXN360.
+Learn more about responding to offers on CXN360.

 No. CXN360 is a membership-based service.
 There is no “catch” or additional fees beyond your membership fee.
 Now that is simple and easy!

 CXN360 does not have an app.
 The service is fully mobile friendly for any Android or iOS system.
 You can use CXN360 on the browser of your mobile device (Wi-Fi or data enabled).
 You can also choose to receive offers via text message.

 There are 2 types of contracting available within the CXN360 service:

 - Basis pricing linked to contract months with commodities that are actively traded on exchanges.

 Yes.
 Asks can be cancelled at any time with two simple clicks.
 Once cancelled, your ask is no longer available for buyers to see or respond to.

 Yes.
 Marketing to multiple buyers simultaneously is one of the biggest benefits of CXN360.
 You can make the offer to multiple buyers with a target price and delivery window.
 The first past the post in the service is the one to accept the offers so you have no risk of over contracting.